top of page

 We all have moments when we can help others facing a challenging experience.
 And it's okay to feel uncertain or hesitant about addressing others' complex thoughts and raw feelings.

-Over the years, I've often heard the statement, “I just don't want to open a can of worms,” reflecting the fear of dealing with another person's emotional pain.
-However, it’s crucial to remember that our words and actions during peak emotional experiences can leave a lasting impact on the minds of others … and often ourselves.
+Over the years, I've often heard, “I just don't want to open a can of worms,” reflecting the apprehension of dealing with another person's emotional pain.
+However, it’s crucial to remember that our words and actions during peak emotional experiences can leave a lasting impact on the minds of others—and ourselves.
+Keep this in mind: during the earliest phase of challenging experiences, people are helped the most by peers, friends, and loved ones—not by strangers with name tags.

 These evidence-based strategies will empower you in your efforts to help others: